|

 4. Make the main dish the vegan option.

-Also many meals can be made plant-based and enjoyed by the whole family.
-Soups, salads, curries are often already plant-based and can be added to your family’s menu.
-Eating vegan doesn’t mean eating kale and falafels every day!
+Also, many meals can be made plant-based and enjoyed by the whole family.
+Soups, salads, and curries are often already plant-based and can be added to your family’s menu.
+Your meat-eating family members can simply add an air-fried chicken to it.
+Easy-peasy.

 5. Transition slowly to more plant-based at home but non-vegan outside of the home.